publishpress/PublishPress-Blocks/readme.txt

 - Select each edition tool per profile
 - Activate lightbox effect in Gutenberg galleries
 - Display alt information as lightbox caption in galleries
+- Create your custom CSS styles from the configuration and apply it to any gutenberg block
+- Insert the Gutenberg post summary based on content headers

 > <strong>Note about Advanced Gutenberg dev.</strong><br>
 > * This plugin is based on official Gutenberg plugin under active developement